HDB-Li/LLDebugToolSwift/README.md

 ##### Objective - C

-> 1. Add a pod entry for LLDebugTool to your Podfile `pod 'LLDebugTool' , '~> 1.0.0'`, If only you want to use it only in Debug mode, Add a pod entry for LLDebugTool to your Podfile `pod 'LLDebugTool' , '~> 1.0.0' ,:configurations => ['Debug']`, Details also see [Wiki/Use in Debug environment](https://github.com/HDB-Li/LLDebugTool/wiki/Use-in-Debug-environment).
-If you want to specify the version, use as `pod 'LLDebugTool' , '1.2.2' ,:configurations => ['Debug']`.
+> 1. Add a pod entry for LLDebugTool to your Podfile `pod 'LLDebugTool' , '~> 1.0.0'`.
+> 2. If only you want to use it only in Debug mode, Add a pod entry for LLDebugTool to your Podfile `pod 'LLDebugTool' , '~> 1.0.0' ,:configurations => ['Debug']`, Details also see [Wiki/Use in Debug environment](https://github.com/HDB-Li/LLDebugTool/wiki/Use-in-Debug-environment).
+If you want to specify the version, use as `pod 'LLDebugTool' , '1.3.0' ,:configurations => ['Debug']`.
-> 2. If you want to use a module, add a pod entry for LLDebugTool to your Podfile `pod 'LLDebugTool/{Component Name}'`, Currently supported components are
-> ```
-> pod 'LLDebugTool/AppInfo'
-> pod 'LLDebugTool/Crash'
-> pod 'LLDebugTool/Log'
-> pod 'LLDebugTool/Network'
-> pod 'LLDebugTool/Sandbox'
-> pod 'LLDebugTool/Screenshot'
-> ```
+> 3. The recommended approach is to use multiple targets and only add `pod 'LLDebugTool', '~> 1.0.0'` to Debug Target.
+This has the advantage of not contamiling the code in the Product environment and can be integrated into the App in the Archive Debug environment (if `:configurations => ['Debug']`, it can only run through XCode.
+It is not possible to Archive as an App).
-> 3. Install the pod(s) by running `pod install`.
+> 4. Install the pod(s) by running `pod install`.
 If you can't search `LLDebugTool` or you can't find the newest release version, running `pod repo update` before `pod install`.
-> 4. Include LLDebugTool wherever you need it with `#import "LLDebug.h"` or you can write `#import "LLDebug.h"` in your .pch  in your .pch file.
+> 5. Include LLDebugTool wherever you need it with `#import "LLDebug.h"` or you can write `#import "LLDebug.h"` in your .pch  in your .pch file.

 ##### Swift

-> 1. Add a pod entry for LLDebugToolSwift to your Podfile `pod 'LLDebugToolSwift' , '~> 1.0.0'`, If only you want to use it only in Debug mode, Add a pod entry for LLDebugToolSwift to your Podfile `pod 'LLDebugToolSwift' , '~> 1.0.0' ,:configurations => ['Debug']`, Details also see [Wiki/Use in Debug environment](https://github.com/HDB-Li/LLDebugTool/wiki/Use-in-Debug-environment).
-If you want to specify the version, use as `pod 'LLDebugToolSwift' , '1.2.2' ,:configurations => ['Debug']`.
+> 1. Add a pod entry for LLDebugToolSwift to your Podfile `pod 'LLDebugToolSwift' , '~> 1.0.0'`.
+> 2. If only you want to use it only in Debug mode, Add a pod entry for LLDebugToolSwift to your Podfile `pod 'LLDebugToolSwift' , '~> 1.0.0' ,:configurations => ['Debug']`, Details also see [Wiki/Use in Debug environment](https://github.com/HDB-Li/LLDebugTool/wiki/Use-in-Debug-environment).
+If you want to specify the version, use as `pod 'LLDebugToolSwift' , '1.3.0' ,:configurations => ['Debug']`.
-> 2. If you want to use a module, add a pod entry for LLDebugTool to your Podfile `pod 'LLDebugToolSwift/{Component Name}'`, Currently supported components are
-> ```
-> pod 'LLDebugToolSwift/AppInfo'
-> pod 'LLDebugToolSwift/Crash'
-> pod 'LLDebugToolSwift/Log'
-> pod 'LLDebugToolSwift/Network'
-> pod 'LLDebugToolSwift/Sandbox'
-> pod 'LLDebugToolSwift/Screenshot'
-> ```
+> 3. The recommended approach is to use multiple targets and only add `pod 'LLDebugToolSwift', '~> 1.0.0'` to Debug Target.
+This has the advantage of not contamiling the code in the Product environment and can be integrated into the App in the Archive Debug environment (if `:configurations => ['Debug']`, it can only run through XCode.
+It is not possible to Archive as an App).
-> 3. Must be added in the Podfile **`use_frameworks!`**.
+> 4. Must be added in the Podfile **`use_frameworks!`**.
-> 4. Install the pod(s) by running `pod install`.
+> 5. Install the pod(s) by running `pod install`.
 If you can't search `LLDebugToolSwift` or you can't find the newest release version, running `pod repo update` before `pod install`.
-> 5. Include LLDebugTool wherever you need it with `import "LLDebugToolSwift`.
+> 6. Include LLDebugTool wherever you need it with `import "LLDebugToolSwift`.

 ### Carthage